-International flights arrive at Timehri International Airport.
+International flights arrive at Cheddi Jagan International Airport.
 The airport is located 41 kilometres (25 mi) south of Guyana’s capital, Georgetown.

 The following airlines provide international flights to Timehri:

-- Copa Airlines – connection to Panama City and the United States
+- Copa Airlines – flies to/from Panama City (Tocumen)

-- Surinam Airways – connections to Miami and Paramaribo
+- Surinam Airways – flies to/from Miami, Paramaribo

 Ogle International Airport is primarily used for domestic flights and is located on the Atlantic Ocean coast 10km from Georgetown.
 Flights to Kaieteur Falls depart from this airport.